morhendos/casino-liga/docs/DESIGN-UPDATES.md

 ### Landing Page

+#### Header & Navigation
+- Implemented a professional, modern header with easy navigation
+- Created a sticky header that becomes solid on scroll
+- Added dropdowns for feature navigation
+- Integrated responsive design for mobile users with hamburger menu
+- Added user session awareness for authentication state

 #### Hero Section Redesign
 - Implemented a two-column layout for better visual balance
 - Added a visual representation of the app on the right side